PeakIndicators/Getting-Started-On-Azure-ML/Documents/Scenario3-Notebook-RealTimeInf.md

    * Create an Azure Machine Learning pipeline - to prepare and train the data
    * Publish an Azure Machine Learning pipeline - not a mandatory step but it's recommended.
 If the pipeline is published then it can be executed at any time without the need of running the notebook.

+There is also an option to only create a notebook to train and validate the model without using the Azure ML pipelines concept, but this will mean you can't execute it or schedule it in an automated way.
+Everytime you need to run it you manually need to run the notebook.

- **Note: Schedule an Azure Machine Learning pipeline is not needed at this stage since this is just a development environment.
+ **Note : Schedule an Azure Machine Learning pipeline is not needed at this stage since this is just a development environment.
 But the code should be developed so it can be executed in the production environment**

 **Notebook: Deploy the Model**